andresbravom/ProjectJava/README.md

 The "search_product" function does the same as the "search_category function", is structured in the same way.
 It has a general list and each category has a list.

+In option 3.
+You can search the products after putting the name.
+In the event that the product does not exist, it sends a message like () In option 4. busca categorias por el nombre